 This short and sweet hike leads you to a natural cave tucked into the side of a mountain.
 It got its name for obvious reasons- it resembles a wave.

 Get your camera ready because this place is perfect for silhouette photos.
 I have a feeling you’ll be wanting to head out to ride the wave once you’re done reading this one.

-This hike is located on Arizona State Trust Land which requires a Recreational Permit for all activities- even camping!
+Not all Superstition Mountain hikes are located on Arizona State Trust Land, however this particular hike is.
+That means a Recreational Permit for all activities- even hiking and camping- is required.
 Below are the permit types available to choose from:

 - Individual ($15 for 12 months)

 - Family Permit ($20 for 12 months.
 This covers 2 parents and any children under the age of 18)

 - Small Group Permit ($15 for 5 days, 20 people or less)